+% of

+sexual harassment

-9% of sexual harassment claims reported at Google involved alcohol.
-(Google Statement)11
+claims reported at Google involved alcohol.
+(Google Statement)

-SPOTLIGHT: THE GOOGLE LAWSUIT Even industry giants aren't immune to the impact of drugs and alcohol in the workplace.
-In 2018, Google was forced to rethink the way it handled sexual harassment complaints after a case that led to a company-wide walkout and global backlash.8 Two of the top executives at Google (Andy Rubin, the creator of the company's highly-profitable Android software, and Amit Singhal, the head of search) were accused of sexual harassment by female employees.
-One of the cases allegedly took place during a "boozy, off-site event" where an employee reported that Mr. Singhal groped her.9 Google parted ways with the executives-but also paid them \$135 million in their exit packages, which drawing criticism from employees and accusations of attempting to cover up the sexual harassment cases.9 Due to the widespread criticism on how it handled the sexual misconduct allegations, Google released a statement that discussed the issue of sexual harassment at the company.
-A section of the statement focused on the role that alcohol played in sexual harassment cases at Google and how the company planned to address it moving forward: Harassment is never acceptable, and alcohol is never an excuse.
+SPOTLIGHT: THE GOOGLE LAWSUIT

+Even industry giants aren't immune to the impact of drugs and alcohol in the workplace.
+In 2018, Google was forced to rethink the way it handled sexual harassment complaints after a case that led to a company-wide walkout and global backlash.8 Two top executives at Google (Andy Rubin, the creator of the company's highly-profitable Android software. and Amit Singhal, the head of search) were accused of sexual harassment by female employees.
+One of the cases allegedly took place during a "boozey off-site event" where an employee reported that Mr. Singhal groped her.
+Google parted ways with the executives - but also paid them \$135 million in exit packages, which drew criticism from employees as well as accusations of attempting to cover up the sexual harassment cases.9 Due to the widespread criticism in how they handled the sexual misconduct allegations, Google released a statement that discussed the issue of sexual harassment at the company.
+A section of the statement focused on the role that alcohol played in sexual harassment cases at Google and how the company planned to address it moving forward:

+Harassment is never acceptable, and alcohol is never an excuse.
 But one of the most common factors among the harassment complaints made today at Google is that the perpetrator had been drinking (~20% of cases).
 Our policy is clear: Excessive consumption of alcohol is not permitted when you are at work, performing Google business, or attending a Google-related event, whether onsite or offsite.
-Going forward, all leaders at the company-directors, VPs, and SVPs-will be expected to create teams, events, offsites, and environments in which excessive alcohol consumption is strongly discouraged."10 A Widespread Issue Google isn't the only company facing sexual harassment cases as a result of alcohol in the workplace.
-It's a common factor in most sexual harassment complaints.
-Richard Curiale, a well-known Bay Area employment and labor attorney who also leads sexual harassment trainings for companies, noted that alcohol has been linked to a majority of cases he's seen: "A lot of my sexual harassment complaints are alcohol-fueled...I would say 60% of the complaints I get wouldn't have happened if there hadn't been drinking."11 To reduce liability and risks, many employers started taking measures like cutting back on serving alcohol during work hours or at company-related events.
-According to a study by Challenger, Gray, & Christmas, there was a 13% drop in companies serving alcohol at their holiday parties the year that the #MeToo movement started.12 BOTTOM LINE
+Going forward, all leaders at the company - Directors, VPs and SVPs - will be expected to create teams, events, offsites and environments in which excessive alcohol consumption is strongly discouraged." - Google Statement